CuriBio/sdk_refactor/docs/source/gettingstarted.rst

 ``max_y``
 ^^^^^^^^^

-Specifies the maximum active twitch force to be set in the output xlsx file.
-When specified, max_y sets all graphs in continuous-waveform-snapshot and full-continuous-waveform-plots to have a y-axis scale of 0 - max_y.
-If left out, then the scale will be set automatically based on input data.
+Specifies the max y-axis bound for all graphs in continuous-waveform-snapshot and full-continuous-waveform-plots.
+The min bound is always 0.
+By default, this parameter is set to the max tissue waveform value across all wells.
 A few examples of using this argument::

     # automatically set y-axis range.